anastop/ovs-dpdk/lab/SST-BF Lab Guide.md

 > This task is optional and should only be performed if you have time remaining in the lab window.
 > In this task you will use the TRex GUI to customize the traffic profiles to change the packets per second and the packet payload size, and then compare the performance with Intel® SST-BF active and inactive.

-> **IMPORTANT**: At this time you must use the TRex GUI to perform the additional tests because the traffic profiles have not yet been created for the CLI-based TRex TUI.
+> **IMPORTANT**: At this time you must use the TRex GUI using a Linux desktop to perform the additional tests because the traffic profiles have not yet been created for the CLI-based TRex TUI.
 1. In the TRex GUI, edit the profile attached to each port.
 2. You may then alter the stream configuration, adjusting the packets per second and/or the packet payload size.
 3. When you have configured each port as desired, start the traffic generation process and review the results in the dashboard charts.